LunarVim/lunarvim.org/versioned_docs/version-1.2/configuration/02-keybindings.md

 ## Whichkey Bindings

-To add or remap keybindings for whichkey use `lvim.builtin.which_key.mappings` The leader key is already included in whichkey mappings
+To add or remap keybindings for whichkey use `lvim.builtin.which_key.mappings`.
+The leader key is already included.

 ### Single mapping